thesquelched/python-lavaclient/docs/client.rst

 .. currentmodule:: lavaclient

-The :class:`Lava` client gives you access to the CloudBigData AP
+The :class:`Lava` client provides access to all public Cloud Big Data API methods.

 Authentication
 --------------

-Authenticating to the CloudBigData API is similar to that of any other Rackspace product; you will need the following information:
+Authenticating to the Cloud Big Data API is similar to that of any other Rackspace product; you will need the following information:

 - Rackspace username
 - Tenant ID
-- CloudBigData API key
+- Cloud Big Data API key
 - Region

 You can get all of this information from the